hellohaptik/docs_haptik/docs/bot-analytics/sessions.md

 ## What is a session for every chat regardless of the SDK/Client?
 A session is considered closed when 8 minutes passes from the last message.
 This would mean that we calculate sessions purely on the basis of inactivity i.e. we close a session after 8 minutes of inactivity from the last user, bot or agent message.
 Hence measuring sessions should be a job of the analytics tool as well as the frontend.

+Please note that we have permissioned this out.
+Every user on our platform has access to certain features.
+Your user account's permission group need to have *teja_edit_columns_for_messages* feature added for viewing the sessions count on our analytics tool.